-The “best” homeowners insurance in Mississippi is relative to your needs.
+The best homeowners insurance in Mississippi is relative to your needs.
 Many homeowners need a simple, standard policy, while other homeowners have more complex insurance needs.
 When shopping for home insurance, pay close attention to the details such as liability and personal property limits.
-If a standard package doesn’t meet your needs, find another insurer or consider adding optional coverages.
+If a standard package does not meet your needs, find another insurer or consider adding optional coverages.

 How do I get homeowners insurance in Mississippi?

 Most major insurance companies service Mississippi, and many offer online quotes on their websites.
-Nationwide carriers such as Allstate and State Farm also operate local offices throughout Mississippi.
+Nationwide carriers like Allstate and State Farm also operate local offices throughout Mississippi.
 Whether you shop online or visit local insurance agencies, get quotes from several insurers before deciding on a home insurance policy.

 Is Mississippi homeowners insurance expensive?

 On average, Mississippi home insurance rates are 45 percent higher than the national average.
-Mississippians pays higher homeowners insurance rates due to the frequency and severity of storms.
+Mississippians pay higher homeowners insurance rates due to the frequency and severity of storms.

 Is homeowners insurance required in Mississippi?

-No. State law doesn’t require you to purchase home insurance, but if you take out a mortgage to buy a home, the lender will require it.
+No. State law does not require you to purchase home insurance, but if you take out a mortgage to buy a home, the lender will likely require it.

 - Coverage A, Dwelling: $250,000